fembuelita/cpst342-fall-2019/assignments/unit-1/your-first-website.md

 ## GitHub Pages Steps

 1. Make sure your git repository is already on GitHub
+1. Ensure you have committed and pushed at least one file to the GitHub repository (remote)
 1. Visit <https://pages.github.com/>
 1. You should choose a _project site_ for this option.
 You are welcome to later convert this site to a _user site_.
-1. For this assignment, you _must_ choose "start from scratch" and _not_ "Choose a theme", as the idea here is to demonstrate your understanding of the components learned in this course.
+1. For this assignment, you _must_ choose "start from scratch" and _not_ "Choose a theme", as the idea here is to demonstrate your understanding of the components learned in this course
-1. Follow the instructions on the page.
+1. Follow the instructions on the page

 ## Git Requirements